 At Faraday, we take sustainable travel seriously and encourage pupils, staff and visitors to walk, take bikes/scooters and use public transport wherever possible.

-The nearest stations are East India DLR and Canning Town, which are both a 10 minute walk away.
+The nearest stations are East India DLR and Canning Town, which are both a 15 minute walk away.
 These stations provide excellent access to Canary Wharf, the City and beyond.
-Please note that there is no lift access at Canning Town from August 2017 until January 2018 and that visitors will need to climb 70 steps to reach the Bow Creek towpath to reach the school.

 There are numerous bus routes nearby and the TFL journey planner is useful.
 Journey Planner.